kingsdigitallab/alice-thornton/books/index.md

   order: 2
 ---

-## Coming soon
+## Digital Edition

-An interactive and fully searchable digital edition of Alice Thornton autobiographical works.
+Over the course of the next two years (July 2022-August 2024), this project will produce an interactive and fully searchable digital edition of Alice Thornton’s autobiographical ‘Books’ which will be freely accessible here.

-The edition and the online application are under development and will be released in due course.
+The text of all four manuscript volumes will be available to read in both fully modernized and semi-diplomatic versions, either separately or side-by-side.
+As we are using the widely recognized Text Encoding Initiative (TEI) markup schema, the edition will be fully searchable (for example, users will be able to trace people and events across all four volumes).

+Although we are not digitizing the manuscripts, we will provide some sample images from each of the volumes to offer a sense of how the original materials looked

 ## Background